Internet manipulation: In politics

 In 2016 Andrés Sepúlveda disclosed that he manipulated public opinion to rig elections in Latin America.
 According to him with a budget of $600,000 he led a team of hackers that stole campaign strategies, manipulated social media to create false waves of enthusiasm and derision, and installed spyware in opposition offices to help Enrique Peña Nieto, a right-of-center candidate, win the election.

 In the run up to India's 2014 elections, both the Bharatiya Janata party (BJP) and the Congress party were accused of hiring "political trolls" to talk favourably about them on blogs and social media.

 The Chinese government is also believed to run a so-called "50-cent army" (a reference to how much they are said to be paid) and the "Internet Water Army" to reinforce favourable opinion towards it and the Chinese Communist Party (CCP) as well as to suppress dissent.

 In December 2014 the Ukrainian information ministry was launched to counter Russian propaganda with one of its first tasks being the creation of social media accounts (also known as the i-Army) and amassing friends posing as residents of eastern Ukraine.

 Twitter suspended a number of bot accounts that appeared to be spreading pro-Saudi Arabian tweets about the disappearance of Saudi dissident journalist Jamal Khashoggi.

+A report by Mediapart claimed that the UAE, through a secret services agent named Mohammed, was using a Switzerland-based firm Alp Services to run manipulation campaigns against Emirati opponents.
+Alp Services head, Mario Brero used fictitious accounts that were publishing fake articles under pseudonyms to attack Qatar and the Muslim Brotherhood networks in Europe.
+The UAE assigned Alp to publish at least 100 articles per year that were critical of Qatar.

 In business and marketing

+Internet manipulation may be seen being used within business and marketing as a way to influence consumers.
+Forbes, discusses how disinformation online can be spread rapidly across social platforms.
+Stu Sjouwerman suggests that legitimate and fake news are blurring together and both are being weaponized on large-scale campaigns to influence the general population.

 Trolling and other applications

+Hackers, hired professionals and private citizens have all been reported to engage in internet manipulation using software, including Internet bots such as social bots, votebots and clickbots.
 In April 2009, Internet trolls of 4chan voted Christopher Poole, founder of the site, as the world's most influential person of 2008 with 16,794,368 votes by an open Internet poll conducted by Time magazine.
 The results were questioned even before the poll completed, as automated voting programs and manual ballot stuffing were used to influence the vote.
 4chan's interference with the vote seemed increasingly likely, when it was found that reading the first letter of the first 21 candidates in the poll spelled out a phrase containing two 4chan memes: "Marblecake.
 Also, The Game".

 Jokesters and politically oriented hacktivists may share sophisticated knowledge of how to manipulate the Web and social media.